mzgreen/mzgreen.github.io/_posts/2015-02-13-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 We have to take margins into account when we are hiding views, otherwise fab would’t fully hide.

-It’s time to run our app!
+It’s time to test our app!
 ![Broken scrolling screenshot](/images/1/broken_gif.gif "Broken scrolling screenshot")

-It looks almost good!
+It looks almost good.
 Almost because there is a little bug - if you are at the top of the list and threshold is small, you can hide the `Toolbar` and have empty space at the top of the list visible.
 Fortunately there is an easy fix for this.
 All we need to do is to detect if the first item of the list is visible and trigger our show/hide logic only if it’s not.
 {% gist mzgreen/b386f4fb5d3cd82b0de0 %}

 After this change if the first item is visible and views are hidder, we are showing them, otherwise it works as before.
 Let’s run our project again and see if it helped.